 Scope and Limits

+An integral part of the gardenMates project is the sensor and we are pleased to have been able to source a commercially available one that should be sufficient for most balcony gardens.

+Paired with the sensor is a hub from the same manufacturer which will provide a link between one or more sensors and the gardenMates servers.

-business process workflow , with several mockups of various options of the app being created to give some idea of concept and lookfor plant and disease / pest identification but will not be included in the initial release.
+The mobile phone app is in the business process workflow stage, with several mockups of various options of the app being created to give some idea of concept and look.

+The database chosen to provide server and mobile phone synchronisation is CouchDB, an open source NoSQL database from Apache.

+Hosting will be through Amazon AWS.

+Options for AI and machine learning for plant and disease / pest identification are being explored but will not be included in the initial release.
 It may be easier and more cost effective to use an API to access an existing system for plant and disease identification and recommendations.

-Severalare available with API connectivity to provide tips on growing selected plants.
+Several open source plant libraries and databases are available with API connectivity to provide tips on growing selected plants.
 The most suitable option has yet to be determined.

 An address checker API that can work in all of the target market countries for easy registration is required and has yet to be determined.